awai54st/LUTNet/README.md

 The repo contains two versions of LUTNet.

-* __Unrolled LUTNet__: Operators convolutional layers are mapped to FPGA logic with one-to-one LUT binding.
+* __Unrolled LUTNet__: Operators in convolutional layers are mapped to FPGA resources with one-to-one LUT binding.
 No BRAM is consumed for weight storage as weights are hardened in LUT configuration masks.
 Details can be found in our paper _LUTNet: Rethinking Inference in FPGA Soft Logic_.
 * __Tiled LUTNet__: Operators are tiled and reused, trading off area efficiency for resource savings.
 BRAMs are consumed for weight storage.

 ## Prerequisites